 What Is Diatomaceous Earth?
 How Does It Work?

-As we saw, it is naturally occurring sand and contains microscopic algae.
-Diatomaceous earth is of two types – one is the food grade, which is fit for human consumption.
-And the other is the filter grade, which is toxic to humans but has several industrial purposes.
+As you read earlier, diatomaceous earth is naturally occurring sand and contains microscopic algae.
+There are two types of diatomaceous earth, which are food grade, which is fit for human consumption, and filter grade, which is toxic to humans but has several industrial purposes.

 The diatoms found in diatomaceous earth are primarily composed of silica.
 Simply put, DE is just the concentrated form of silica.
 Thanks to its natural detoxifying and liver-cleansing properties, DE has been used in household and food products for several decades now.
 Research touts diatomaceous earth as one of the least expensive and most versatile health products in the market today (1).

-But forget about the way it works.
-What is important is what it can do for you.
+But aside from the way it works, let’s look at what it can do for you.

 What Are The Benefits of Diatomaceous Earth?